danielpilla/qlik-python-sse-google-translation/README.md

 ```shell
 $ setprojectdir .
 ```
-6. We have now set the stage for our Sentiment environment.
+6. We have now set the stage for our environment.
 To navigate back into this project in the future, simply execute:
 ```shell
 $ workon QlikSenseAAI
 ```